Ivor Etherington: Life

-He was elected a Fellow of the Royal Society of Edinburgh in 1934.
+Etherington was elected a Fellow of the Royal Society of Edinburgh in 1934.
 His proposers were Sir Edmund Whittaker, Herbert Westren Turnbull, Edward Thomas Copson and David Gibb.
-He won the Society's Keith Medal for 1955-57.
+He won the Society's Keith Medal for 1955–57.
+His doctoral students include Henryk Minc.

-On his retirement in 1974, he moved with his wife to Easdale on the Scottish west coast, where the family had always had a holiday home.
+On his retirement in 1974, Etherington moved with his wife to Easdale on the Scottish west coast, where the family had always had a holiday home.
 He died on 1 January 1994.

 Family

 He married Elizabeth (Betty) Goulding in 1934.
 They had two daughters, Donia and Judy.
 When Betty died in 1982, Donia came to care for her father.

 During World War II he and his wife aided 32 German refugees, giving many shelter in their own home.